 Train Some New Tricks

 Do you have a dog that lives for sniffing while out on the daily walk?
-Chances are, your dog actively uses her mind while processing the world around her with smell.
+Chances are, your dog actively uses her mind while processing the world around her, using her sense of smell.
 Take advantage of this natural instinct and make a fun game to help your dog occupy her mind without leaving the house.

 Start by hiding a favorite toy or treat in the same room as your dog.
 Then say “Find it!” and praise your dog for finding their reward.
 Slowly make the game more challenging, even going so far as to hide the reward in different areas of the house.